rphurtado/datascienceproject/README.md

 ### Methods
 Tools:
-- Numpy, Pandas, Matplotlib, and Seaborn for data exploration and visualization *Scikit-learn for prediction
+- Numpy, Pandas, Matplotlib, and Seaborn for data exploration and visualization
-*Replit
+- Scikit-learn for prediction
+- Replit for initial code collaboration
+- Google Collab for code collaboration and visualization
-*Github for report collaboration and version control *Google Collab for code collaboration
+- Github for report collaboration and version control

 ### Results
 ### Discussion